-To generate a Model Coverage report, select Analysis > Coverage > Settings and specify the desired options on the Reporting tab of the Coverage Settings dialog box.
+To generate a Model Coverage report, select Analysis > Coverage > Settings and specify the desired options on the Coverage > Results pane of the Coverage pane of the Configuration Parameters dialog box.
 For Stateflow® charts, the Simulink® Verification and Validation™ software records the execution of the chart itself and the execution of states, transition decisions, and individual conditions that compose each decision.
 After simulation ends, the model coverage reports on how thoroughly a model was tested.
 The report shows:

 How many times each transition decision has been evaluated as true or false

 How many times each condition has been evaluated as true or false

 Note: To measure model coverage data for a Stateflow chart, you must: